mike14747/rmlbb2/README.md

 The biggest challenges revolved around converting the old MySQL database data into forms suitable for use in MongoDB and Sanity.io CMS.

 In fact, I created another app for the sole purpose of that data conversion.
-The conversion app was an Express server (backend-only) that accessed the MySQL data and converted in over to MongoDB _bson_ files and Sanity.io _ndjson_ files via numerous api routes and server functions.
+The conversion app was an Express server (backend-only) that accessed the MySQL data and converted it over to MongoDB _bson_ files and Sanity.io _ndjson_ files via numerous api routes and server functions.

 Accessing and converting the PHPBB message board data was the trickiest data conversion.
 That database had information sprawled over 68 tables and 597 columns.
 Properly retrieving the necessary data via joins was only part of the problem.